simplymathematics/data-skills/README.md

 The outlook folder is for outlook data from OOH

+## ONET

+This is the folder for justifying the skills list

+#Extra Data
 ## Spreadsheets

 The spreadsheets folder has various data from the BLS.